liyueyuan-alice/SAM4UDASS/README.md

 # SAM4UDASS
-SAM for unsupervised domain  adaptive semantic segmentation
+This is the official implementation of our paper, SAM4UDASS: When SAM meets unsupervised domain adaptive semantic segmentation